holoviz-topics/neuro/workflows/eeg-viewer/readme_eeg-viewer.md

 ## Summary
 ---
 This EEG-Viewer workflow will involve a series of stacked time-series subplots with a shared X-axis representing time.
-Each subplot is intended to correspond to a distinct EEG channel, with the goal of facilitating simultaneous, synchronized examination of the activity recorded from different regions of the brain.
+Each subplot is intended to correspond to a distinct EEG channel, with the goal of facilitating simultaneous, synchronized examination of the activity recorded from different regions of the human brain.
 Key proposed features:

 - **Handling large datasets:** Benchmarking and providing solutions for large data handling challenges to ensure smooth performance.